afninfa/rpm-dependency-visualiser/README.md

 # rpm-dependency-visualiser

-Text-based visualisation of your RPM dependency relationships!
+Text-based visualisation of your RPM dependency relationships.

 Suppose you have a bunch of RPMs in a flat directory like this